humanmade/altis-workflow/docs/clone-and-amend.md

 ## Enabled Post Types

 The post cloning and post amendments features are enabled for all public post types by default.
-You can modify this behavior by passing the post types you want to enable these features on to the `altis.modules.workflow.clone-republish.post-types` configuration option.
+You can modify this behavior by passing the post types you want to enable these features on to the `altis.modules.workflow.clone-amend.post-types` configuration option.

 ```json
 {